 Accessibility/accommodation tools - The dyslexia program provides software, resources, and manipulatives to facilitate student-teacher interaction with immediate corrective feedback.
-Document cameras and dual monitor set-ups will integrate with the dyslexia program software to allow the district interventionists to see student interaction with manipulatives and written responses in real-time.
+Document cameras and dual monitor set-ups will integrate with the dyslexia program software to allow the district interventionists to see student interaction with allow the district interventionists to see stadent interaction with manipulatives and written responses in real-time.
 Camera features and devices will be able to capture written responses so Virtual Teachers and District Interventionists can evaluate handwriting and spelling errors.
 Assignment calendars with clear due dates give students the structure they need to maintain focus and efficiently manage time and effort.
 Students have access to eNotes-the Edgenuity embedded note-taking feature- as well as the eWriting tool, which helps students organize their thoughts during the writing process.
-Students also have access to the Edgenuity toolbar, which includes text mark-up (highlighting, word lookup, and annotation), language support (readaloud and translation), as well as a number of specialized tools for math and science (a variety of calculators, references such as a periodic table, and other learning supports).
+Students also have access to the Edgenuity toolbar, which includes text mark-up (highlighting, word lookup, and annotation), language support (read-aloud and translation), as well as a number of specialized tools for math and science (a variety of calculators, references such as a periodic table, and other learning supports).
 The Edgenuity CloseReaderTM includes contextual definitions for key vocabulary, text-based teacher's notes, audio commentary, and embedded comprehension questions.
 After instruction, educators can extend the time allotted for assessment and the number of retakes.